nimrossum/research-project/docs/main.typ

 === Performance:

-We've found that, at least with the current implementation, compressed distance is much slower to compute than traditional metrics like LoCC built in to Git Truck.
+With its current implementation, compressed distance is much slower to compute than traditional metrics like LoCC built in to Git Truck.
 For example, analyzing the entire history of Commitizen in Git Truck was measured to take $1.55#sym.plus.minus 0.07$ seconds, while it takes $374.28#sym.plus.minus 5.41$ seconds for the proposed tool in its current state, making it a $#sym.approx 250$ times slower metric in this scenario.

 === Scalability